passcod/blook/2017-dec-31-yearly-summary.md

 ## Donations

-Planned budget: 5% of $55k = $2750
+Every year that I am able to, I try to give a sizeable portion of my salary away in donations to various organisations and charities I believe make the world a better place.
+This year, I chose to give 5% of my gross salary, i.e.
+$2750, to over 15 organisations and individuals.

-All amounts in NZ dollars, even if the donation was in another currency, except where explicitly noted.
+All amounts are in NZ dollars, even if the donation was in another currency, except where explicitly noted.

-### One time (done)
+### One time

 - ACLU: $70
 - AO3: 69 US cents